tech-vignesh/Employee-Management-Portal/README.md

 * Under the `src/test` are located test files
 * `src/main/resources` contains configuration files and static resources
 * The frontend directory in the root folder contains client-side dependencies and resource files
-* Templates would be stored under the `src/main/webapp/WEB-INF/views`

 ## HOW IT LOOKS